Newark and Jersey City New Jersey Deferred Action for Childhood Arrivals (DACA) Lawyer

 • You also must demonstrate that you have committed no felonies, a serious misdemeanor, or three or more misdemeanors, and be able to demonstrate that you are not a threat to U.S. national security.

 Individuals who satisfy the above requirements may qualify for DACA.
 DACA does not provide individuals with either lawful residency or legal status, but will prevent removal actions.
 DACA protection will last up to three years and you may receive authorization to work during this time.
 You can also renew your DACA status if it is due to expire.
-If you qualify for DACA and wish to apply for DACA status in Union City, NJ or West New York, NJ, you need an experienced deferred action lawyer (abogado de DACA) who can ensure that you file a successful application.
+If you qualify for DACA and wish to apply for DACA status in New Jersey, you need an experienced Newark and Jersey City deferred action lawyer (abogado de DACA) who can ensure that you file a successful application.
 You only have one chance to properly file your DACA application.
 DACA will only review an application once.
 If you are denied, you will may not have a second chance.
 Don’t take a risk with your status.
-The Law Office of Eric M. Mark is a skilled DACA lawyer (abodago de acción diferida) in Union City, NJ and West New York, NJ.
+The Law Office of Eric M. Mark is a skilled Newark and Jersey City DACA lawyer (abodago de acción diferida) that can help you with this process.

 If you are facing removal or have a final removal order, you can still file for DACA.
 DACA confers special benefits upon individuals who receive it.
 For one, individuals who can demonstrate economic necessity will receive employment authorization if their DACA is approved.
-A skilled DACA lawyer can make a strong case to ensure that you demonstrate economic necessity and receive work authorization if you seek it.
+A skilled DACA attorney in Newark or Jersey City New Jersey can make a strong case to ensure that you demonstrate economic necessity and receive work authorization if you seek it.

 Individuals who file for DACA sometimes express concern that the information they provide to USCIS will be used against them for removal proceedings or for the removal of their families.
 For qualifying applicants there is nothing to fear.
 Only persons submitting false information or who are not qualified due to criminal history or due to being a threat to national security need to be concerned about referral to ICE for removal proceedings.